robotology/gz-sim-yarp-plugins/tutorial/depthcamera/model/README.md

-# Run Camera Plugin in Gazebo
+# Run Depth camera Plugin in Gazebo

 ## Run model in Gazebo with YARP integration